Lello9877/yaskawa_cross_modal/README.md

 # yaskawa_cross_modal

-ROS 1 package used for a cross-modal learning approach to shape reconstruction of the cables explotiting different perception modalities on board the Yaskawa Motoman SIA5F.
+ROS 1 package used for a cross-modal learning approach to shape reconstruction of the cables exploiting different perception modalities on board the Yaskawa Motoman SIA5F.
 The approach is based on a visuo-tactile method by using an Intel RealSense D435i and a SUNTouch tactile sensor.

 ## Installation